 Small scale clinical trials are not sufficient to prove a drug is both safe and effective.
 Let’s use the drug Cardarine as an example.

-Yet later studies revealed that Cardarine caused cancer to develop rapidly in various organs.
+Yet, later studies revealed that Cardarine caused cancer to develop rapidly, in multiple organs.
 All research was halted and Cardarine was banned.
 It’s a Schedule 10 prohibited substance in Australia.

 Sufficient scientific evidence has not been collected on CimaVax-EGF and the drug has not been thoroughly tested.
 It may yet turn out to be unsafe and ineffective.
 Much like Cardarine.